You’re still a loser, because you lack wisdom.

 Meaning there are 3 key ingredients to gaining wisdom:

-Hardship & Pain.
+Hardship & Pain. (motivation to change)

-Reflection – the process of turning that pain into understanding.
+Reflection: the process of turning that pain into understanding.

-Direction – anchoring it all to a purpose greater than yourself.
+Direction: anchoring it all to a purpose greater than yourself.

 That’s how suffering becomes fuel for character.